Resolving Conflict: Perpetual Problems

 3) Calm Yourself and Your Partner: listening and understanding your partner can be difficult.
 When you feel differently about something than your partner, it is easy to get defensive and upset.
 Next thing you know, you are both heated about the issue, and it becomes very difficult to hear and understand your partner.
 Work hard to calm yourself and your partner when you talk about issues.
 Choose your words carefully and avoid making accusations.
 Instead, explain why you feel the way you do about an issue.
 If things get too heated, take mutual responsibility for cooling down before you continue talking about the problem.

 4) Compromise After Mutual Understanding: Once you both feel you know and understand each other’s perspectives on your problem, you will be able to work together as a team.
 Avoid compromising until you both clearly state that you feel understood.
 When you feel understood, you feel as if your partner is invested in protecting what is important to you.
 This makes it easier to work together rather than work as opponents where only one person wins.

 Remember, you have committed yourself to a person who brings with them many beliefs that are similar and different from your own.
 The goal for managing perpetual problems is to understand your differences and grow closer to your partner.
 If you can achieve this, then you will have more success managing your perpetual problems.

 About the Author:

 Jesse Thornton is a licensed psychologist who practices individual and marital counseling in Columbus, OH.
-He is a partner at Foundations Family Counseling, a group private practice located in Worthington, OH.
+He is the owner of Foundations Family Counseling, a group private practice located in Worthington, OH.
 If you would like to learn more about the author feel free to contact him at email@example.com